elabftw/elabftw/documentation/docs/tutorials/api-from-js.md

 title: Using the API from a browser
 ---

-# Using eLabFTW's API from Javascript
+# Using eLabFTW's API from JavaScript

 It is possible to use a web application to interact with eLabFTW's API, but eLabFTW needs to be configured to accept connections from that external application.
 See [documentation on Cross-Origin Resource Sharing](https://developer.mozilla.org/en-US/docs/Web/HTTP/Guides/CORS).